vgodwinamz/mcp-client-bedrock/bedrock_mcp_postgres/How to Use the Modularized Code.md

 ## Or use the CLI directly:

-python -m mcp_bedrock --servers server1,server2 --region us-west-2
+python3 -m bedrock_mcp_postgres --region us-west-2

 This modular structure separates concerns, making the code more maintainable and easier to extend.
 Each file has a specific responsibility, and the dependencies between components are clear.